andrejonsson89/Excel_Project-Data_Analytics/Project_1-Dashboard/README.md

 ### Data Jobs Dataset

 The dataset used for this project contains real-world data science job information from 2023.
-The dataset is available in the 0_Resources folder
+The dataset is available in the 0_Resources folder.

 - **👨‍💼 Job titles**
 - **💰 Salaries**